Do I Need Public Liability Insurance for an Event?

 Paying guests can claim for at least their money back, should a key person used to attract and generate ticket sales not appear at the event.
 In this instance you’ll need insurance to cover you.

-How do I get Public Liability cover?
+How do I get Public Liability cover for an event?

 We’re specialists within the event insurance industry.
 Whatever the event, we’ll be able to tailor an insurance package that’s perfect for you.

 You can submit an online form if you’d like to receive a quote on your event.
-Alternatively, to discuss things in more detail, please call us on 0844 488 9207.